-- 2.11 There are six farms within the Parish Marshall, West Town, Whiddon, New Buildings, Markham and Pynes.
+- 2.11 There are 5 farms within the Parish.
 The Church of England owns a substantial amount of the land surrounding the village, much of which is let as farm tenancies.
 Other farms are owner occupied.
 There is an organic farm, which is heavily involved in delivering an arts and education programme, offering rustic settings for parties and travelling theatre groups etc. - 2.12 Approximately 300 parishioners were in employment in 2011.
 Only 3% were engaged in agriculture or related employment.
 54% of the working population was engaged in managerial, professional or technical occupations.
 12% of economically active residents worked from home in 2011.
 69% travelled to work by car. - 2.13 Whilst most people commute out of the Parish to work, there are several small businesses operating from the village.
-These include a photographer, wood burning stoves supplier, solicitor's offices, bed and breakfast establishments, a freelance hairdresser, a garden machinery supplier, a firm of quantity surveyors and others working from home. - 2.14 The successful campaign a few years ago for faster broadband speeds has encouraged homeworking.
+These include a photographer, wood burning stoves supplier, solicitor's offices, two bed and breakfast establishments, a freelance hairdresser, and others working from home. - 2.14 The successful campaign a few years ago for faster broadband speeds has encouraged homeworking.
 There is no discernible demand for more local employment and most comments we received via the Community Questionnaire were opposed to further business development in the Parish.

-&lt;sup>7Community Questionnaire 2014 Response Report - http://idevillage.org.uk/parish-council/neighbourhood-plan/
+7 Community Questionnaire 2014 Response Report - http://idevillage.org.uk/parish-council/neighbourhood-plan/